JinheonBaek/JinheonBaek.github.io/index.md

 ## About Me

-Hi, I'm a master student in the Graduate school of AI at KAIST [(MLAI Lab)](https://www.mlai-kaist.com/), advised by Prof. [Sung Ju Hwang](http://www.sungjuhwang.com/).
+Hi, I'm a master's student in the Graduate school of AI at KAIST [(MLAI Lab)](https://www.mlai-kaist.com/), advised by Prof. [Sung Ju Hwang](http://www.sungjuhwang.com/).
 I do research on Machine Learning for Graphs.
 Also, I am a non-executive technical director of Jobshopper ((주)잡쇼퍼), an AI-based education start-up company in Seoul, Korea.

 ---